-So you are looking to buy a set a drums but you don’t know what to get?
+So you are looking to buy a set of drums but you don’t know what to get?
 If you’ve done an online search for drums, you’ve probably seen that there are thousands of parts and accessories!
-What’s the most important things to have first?
+What’re the most important things to have first?
 We are here to help guide you through the basics.

 If you aren’t sure whether you want to invest in a full set, you can at least buy a practice pad.

 These are small pads that don’t make much noise but let you get used to the feel of hitting a drum.
 Great for practicing drum rudiments and working on stick skills.
 Even if you have a full set already, this is a great, portable way to practice.
 The Vic Firth Single-Sided/Divided Practice Pad is a quality product.

 For younger drummers (age 4-8), a junior drum set is just what Dr. Rhythm ordered!